isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/lky.jpg)
 <div style="background-color: white;">On 4 November 1979, Prime Minister Lee Kuan Yew visited the uncompleted Changi Airport and was briefed on its progress . <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

 Prime Minister Lee Kuan Yew was instrumental in the making of Changi Airport.
 In 1975, he decided to build a new airport at Changi on a site five times larger than Paya Lebar Airport, going against the consultants’ recommendations .
-The cost of relocation to Changi excluded the sunk cost of S$800 million invested in the Paya Lebar airport.[^2]
+The cost of relocation to Changi excluded the sunk cost of S$800 million invested in Paya Lebar Airport.[^2]

 Lee took a great interest in the building of Changi Airport.
 To see where the extension of the first runway would be, he got on a military passenger transport plane to get a bird's-eye view of the entire construction site.[^3]